tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ### The energy costs of Bitcoin.

 First, let's qualitatively assess the environmental cost of mining.
 A miner must have a machine like an ASIC and a source of energy in the form of electricity to power these machines.
-ASICs are mostly made of aluminum and can be either recycled or reused for a second purpose (as demonstrated by the [Attakaï project](https://decouvrebitcoin.fr/attakai/), which transforms an Antminer S9 into a space heater).
+ASICs are mostly made of aluminum and can be either recycled or reused for a second purpose (as demonstrated by the Attakaï project described in our course MIN201), which transforms an Antminer S9 into a space heater).
 The main concern is therefore the energy consumption.

 ![image](assets/en/chapter13/1.webp)